NileshMagan/CanvasReactCodingTask/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 # Design decisions and considerations<a name="design"></a>
-# Efficiency
+# Overall decisions
-A global redux store was added to synchronise data between the components
+A global redux store was added to synchronise data between the components.
+This made routing data and actions easier overall between components.

 # Testing
 Had I not been sick, I would have developed more tests that tested: